-(3) At program start, check any applicable enabled IE bits such as UCBxTXIE, bits of interest).
+(3) At program start, check any applicable enabled IE bits such as UCBxTXIE, UCBxRXIE, UCSTTIE, UCSTPIE or UCNACKIE for a reset (A PUC will clear all of the IE bits of interest).
 If no PUC occurred then the device ran into the above mentioned errant condition and the program counter will need to be restored using an RETI instruction.